OneAppExchange/levelup/sessions/session-04.md

 Web components has the posibility to create callbacks on some life cycle events.
 The web component hooks are:
 * **connectedCallback**: Invoked each time the custom element is appended into a document-connected element.
 This will happen each time the node is moved, and may happen before the element's contents have been fully parsed.
 * **disconnectedCallback**: Invoked each time the custom element is disconnected from the document's DOM.
-* **adoptedCallback: Invoked each time the custom element is moved to a new document.
+* **adoptedCallback**: Invoked each time the custom element is moved to a new document.
 * **attributeChangedCallback**: Invoked each time one of the custom element's attributes is added, removed, or changed.
 Which attributes to notice change for is specified in a static get observedAttributes method

 LWC extends and simplifies.
 Lets check the LWC Life cycle hooks: